Should Rake Influence Your Poker Game? Pot Limit Omaha Edition

 Things are different for cash games, though

-Whenever you're at the poker table (virtual or real) playing a cash game, the rake is collected from every pot you play — except for when the "no flop, no drop" applies, meaning the rake is only taken when a flop is dealt.
+Whenever you're at the poker table (virtual or real) playing a cash game, the rake is collected from every pot you play — except for when the "no flop, no drop" applies, meaning the rake is only taken when the flop is dealt.

-Since Pot Limit Omaha is played predominantly in a cash game format, every aspiring PLO player should know its influence on the strategy.
+Since Pot Limit Omaha is played predominantly in a cash game format, every aspiring PLO player should know its influence on the optimal strategy.
 Before we move to this aspect, let's look at the rules of how rake is calculated.

 When it comes to rake in cash games, there are two factors to consider: how significant a percentage of the pot is taken as a rake and what the rake cap is.
 Regarding the rake percentage, the most common number is between 3 and 5%, and here's how it works in practice.